BYUHPC/sci-comp-course/syllabus.md

 ## BYU Online Policies

-TODO: maybe I can just link to these?
-There's so much.
+TODO: can I just link to these?
+There's so much, plus I don't want it to get out of date.